Politicians, TLAs, and Assassinations

 I also recommend "Texas In The Morning" by long-time LBJ mistress and baby-mama Madeline Duncan Brown.
 There is also much insight to be gained by reading the massive four-volume biography set by LBJ biographer Robert Carro.

 Also, a revealing UK production, "The Men Who Killed Kennedy," was never allowed to air in this country but is now on Youtube.
 Oliver Stone's movie JFK is seriously flawed, but worth a look anyway.
 His sequel,

 'JFK Revisited' is intriguing; I hope to watch it soon.

 Finally, an often overlooked player in the assassination drama was Billy Sol Estes.
 Roger Stone investigates his claims in his book, and I believe his claims deserve more attention.

 In the end, we may not definitively know who killed Kennedy.
 We may never know.
-However, if one carefully studies the materials referenced above, you will at least understand the complexity of the drama and be entitled to express an informed opinion.
+However, if one carefully studies the materials referenced above, you will at least understand the drama's complexity and be entitled to express an informed opinion.

-Having pontificated on the topic, for now, I hope not to think about politicians with TLAs instead of names again until the 60th comes round.
+Having pontificated on the topic, for now, I hope not to think about corrupt politicians with TLAs instead of names again until the 60th comes round.
 See you again in 2023.
+Let's Go Brandon!